johnxu21/johnxu21.github.io/teaching/CS472/Timetable/LLM/index.md

 As you read, consider:

 - Who initiated AI use (author or reviewer)?
-- Was the suggestion integrated verbatim, adapted, or rejected?
+- Was the AI output integrated verbatim, adapted, rejected, or used only for reasoning?
-- What influenced the final merge decision?
+- What engineering constraints influenced the final decision (architecture, maintainability, scope)?
-- Did architectural or long-term design considerations affect the outcome?
+- Did AI improve the quality of reasoning, even when its code was not merged?
 ---

 ## **Patch Applied (PA)**

-Empirical analysis shows that even when patches are merged, integration is often partial.
+In Patch Applied (PA) cases, AI-generated code is merged into the repository.
+However, structural preservation is often limited.

+### **Empirical Observations (PA Cases)**

+- The median structural integration of AI-generated patches is **25%**.
+- AI-generated code is frequently **adapted rather than merged verbatim**.
+- Even when merged, AI suggestions are typically refined to align with project standards and context.
+- Integration reflects engineering judgment, not automatic acceptance.

 The boxplot below shows the percentage of AI-generated lines preserved in merged pull requests.